 - Water supply improvements and extension - To be completed by 2023.
 Project Manager: Allison Speicher

-- Connector Trail extension from Redmond light rail station (in partnership with Sound Transit) – TBD.
+- Connector Trail extension from Redmond light rail station (in partnership with Sound Transit) – Trail opening to coincide with new Light Rail station opening – Scheduled for 2024.
 Project Manager: Allison Speicher

 Maury Island Natural Area Remediation

 King County Parks is coordinating with Washington State Department of Ecology to clean-up contaminated soil at Maury Island Natural Area.
 Air pollution from the Tacoma Asarco smelter settled on parts of King, Pierce, Kitsap, and Thurston counties, creating the Tacoma Smelter Plume.
 High concentrations of arsenic and lead from the smelter operations have been found in the Natural Area.